 Lions are the tallest (shoulder-height) of all the felines, and the second-heaviest after the tiger.
 Lions can weigh between 350-550 pounds for males and 260-400 pounds for females.
 Powerful legs, strong jaws and long, canine teeth (8 cm long!) all help the lion bring down some pretty powerful prey.
 Lion coloration ranges from light buff to yellowish or reddish brown, with lighter underparts and a black tuft at the end of the powerful tail.
 Lion cubs are actually born with spots on their bodies, like those of a leopard or jaguar, but these fade as the cubs grow into adulthood.

 The mane of the male lion, unique among cats (along with the tufted tail) plays a very specific role in the survival of the species.
 It makes the lion look larger and more intimidating to other animals and competitors.
 The mane also keeps the lion warm during winter.

 Hunting in a lion pride is usually done by the females, since they are smaller and more agile than the males.
 Lions prefer large mammals, especially wildebeest, impalas, zebras, buffalo and warthogs in Africa.

 Groups of lionesses typically hunt together for large prey.
 They hunt with pride and catch their prey with precise and complex teamwork.
 In fact, each lioness develops specific skills for her role in the hunting techniques used by her pride and, generally, assumes that role during most hunts.

 Adult lions have zero natural predators, but the majority die violently because of humans or other lions.
-Because male lions fiercely defend their prides, they often come into aggressive contact with other males.
-This is why, in the wild, the average lifespan of a male lion (8 years) is less than a female.
+Because male lions fiercely defend their prides, they often come into aggressive contact with other males. .

 Home and Habitat